Bring the Jubilee – Book Review

 It’s 1938.
 Hodge Backmaker is a bookish, seventeen-year-old farm-boy in Poughkeepsie, USA.
 He decides to leave home and travels to New York with vague plans to gain a university education.

-Barbara succeeds in demonstrating her research is correct through building a time machine called HX1.
-When she returns safely from a trip to 1861, Hodge decides to travel back to 1863 to witness the Battle of Gettysburg…
+Barbara demonstrates her research’s correctness by building a time machine called HX1.
+When she returns safely from a trip to 1861, Hodge decides to use the time machine.
+He travels back to 1863 to witness the Battle of Gettysburg…

 Reaching the battlefield, [blackout]Hodge takes his place near two hills called the Round Tops.
 This is the critical position of the battle, as Confederate control of the Round Tops enabled them to flank the Union forces and destroy them.[/blackout]

-The Union [blackout]troops fall back past Hodge as expected.
+With Hodge watching, [blackout]the Union troops fall back as expected.
 However, the advancing Confederates spot Hodge and drag him out of hiding.
 Realising that he’s made a potentially world-altering mistake, Hodge tries not to reveal any information.
 The Confederates take his silence as confirmation that they’re walking into a trap and halt without occupying the Round Tops.[/blackout]

-Hodge’s intervention [blackout]means the Union retains control of the Round Tops, the Confederates lose the Battle of Gettysburg and the Union wins the war.[/blackout]
+Hodge’s intervention [blackout]means the Union keeps control of the Round Tops, the Confederates lose the Battle of Gettysburg and the Union wins the war.[/blackout]

 Horrified, [blackout]Hodge attempts to return to 1952.
-He discovers that the timeline has altered so much that the time machine was never invented.
-He’s left stranded in 1863.
+He discovers that the timeline has altered so much that Barbara never existed and so never invented her time machine.
+Hodge finds himself stranded in 1863.
 In 1877 he writes his story up.[/blackout]

 A final note [blackout]in another hand describes how Hodge’s story was found in 1953 and that the finder remembers his father telling him of an old man with tales of an impossible world.[/blackout]